jpomvp/sdcmvp/README.md

 ## Features

+ - Ability to deploy and manage Docker containers assigned to individual users or groups
  - Basic front end web pages (home, about)
  - Contact page with form that emails submissions
  - Account sign-up page